NOAA-National-Severe-Storms-Laboratory/mrms-test-transfer-repo/README.md

 Ok, I transferred this repo from my retoomey personal github to retoomeynoaa which is the SSO/idP account.
 So in theory, now I can transfer it into the NSSL organization.
 Wish me luck.
 What will it do?
 Hopefully I get an email and everything is happy.
 Yay.

 The issue I ran into is that I can't add retoomey to the organization unless I'm added to the idP that my enterprise is using...however my retoomeynoaa is setup for this.
 So doing a double transfer might be the trick.
 Going to try now.

+Ok so that actually seemed to work.
+We had to transfer twice to get around it, but it worked.
+I should probably make a tutorial in the MRMS public repo before deleting this repository.